s-carmack/carmack-portfolio/critique-by-design.md

 ### Step 3 - Wireframe a Solution
 For this step of the process, I initially began with paper and markers but found I was struggling to make the process work well.
 So, I switched gears and began designing wireframes in Canva.
 This moved must faster and I was able to work with the information quickly.
 Although Canva does have an option to upload Excel spreadsheets for creating charts or graphs, I didn't do that this time.
 I manually worked with the data to get it to look how I wanted.
 In the next stage, I will be able to comment on what I found positive and negative about that process.

 With Canva, I created wireframes for three different charts to mirror the three that were provided by UNESCO.
 I took each visualization individually while trying to be aware of its connection to my other two visualizations.
+Part of this was by intentionally selecting colors that would coordinate but not duplicate between categories.
+For Visualization 1, I selected a warm palette, choosing two warm colors for the Natural and Cultural categories and then combining them for the Mixed category, trying to show that idea even in the color selection.
+I also elected to use blues for the regions when discussing them by percentages and quantities in Visualizations 2 and 3.
+I did this to try and show that there was no hierarchy, which warm tones can often convey.
+Also, I wanted them to be harmonious with the warm colors but not too similar as to cause confusions.

-At the tope of the redesigned visualizations, I had an overall header for the set with a subtitle and then the three visualizations followed.
+At the top of the redesigned visualizations, I had an overall header for the set with a subtitle and then the three visualizations followed.
 The entire piece that I sent to my respondants can be found as a pdf here:
 [Region by Region World Heritage Properties (1).pdf](https://github.com/s-carmack/carmack-portfolio/files/8015886/Region.by.Region.World.Heritage.Properties.1.pdf)